Throughout the entire history of international relations between Germany and Azerbaijan, interesting and unique connections have been observed

 Politics

 Throughout the history of international relations between Germany and Azerbaijan, there have been unique and fascinating connections.
-As a result, German cultural heritage holds an important place in Azerbaijan, not only due to its historical value but also because it plays an active role in shaping modern bilateral relations between the two countries, CE Report quotes Trend.
+As a result, German cultural heritage holds an important place in Azerbaijan, not only due to its historical value but also because it plays an active role in shaping modern bilateral relations between the two countries, CE Report informs.

 A key element of these relations is the German cultural heritage in Azerbaijan, which reflects the historical presence of the German community as well as its influence on current diplomatic and cultural cooperation.